Fair Division with Two-Sided Preferences: Swap Stability

 \begin{theorem} For any instance, \Cref{alg:SS-EF1} returns an EF1, swap stable, and individually stable allocation in polynomial time. \end{theorem}

 \begin{proof} We show that \Cref{alg:SS-EF1} has the desired properties.
 Since \Cref{alg:swap-stable-rr} runs in polynomial time, so does \Cref{alg:SS-EF1}.
-Note that $|\widehat{P}^+|=n(|P^+|+1)$ and $|\widehat{P}^-|=n(|P^-|+1)$, so every team has at least one dummy player in each of $A^+$ and $A^-$.
+Note that $|\widehat{P}^+|=n(|P^+|+1)$ and $|\widehat{P}^-|=n(|P^-|+1)$, so every team has at least one dummy participant in each of $A^+$ and $A^-$.
 Also, as \Cref{alg:swap-stable-rr} outputs a swap stable allocation, each of the allocations $A^+$ and $A^-$ is swap stable.
-In addition, each player $p\in P^+$ is allocated to a team that values her nonnegatively, i.e., $v_i(p)\ge 0$ for all $i\in T$ and $p\in A_i^+$.
-Indeed, if $v_j(p)\ge 0>v_i(p)$ for some $i,j\in T$ and $p\in A_i^+$, the swap between $p$ and a dummy player in~$A_j^+$ would lead to a better matching than $\mu$ in \Cref{alg:swap-stable-rr}, a contradiction.
+In addition, each participant $p\in P^+$ is allocated to a team that values her nonnegatively, i.e., $v_i(p)\ge 0$ for all $i\in T$ and $p\in A_i^+$.
+Indeed, if $v_j(p)\ge 0>v_i(p)$ for some $i,j\in T$ and $p\in A_i^+$, the swap between $p$ and a dummy participant in~$A_j^+$ would lead to a better matching than $\mu$ in \Cref{alg:swap-stable-rr}, a contradiction.

 We now prove that the allocation $A$ returned by \Cref{alg:SS-EF1} is EF1, swap stable, and individually stable.

 \paragraph{EF1} Consider any pair of teams $i$ and $j$ where $i<j$.